An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Introduction

+In other words, under the transformation \eqref{Eqn10}, without loss of generality, one can simply set $m=1$ in system \eqref{Eqn8}.
+In this paper, we will use system \eqref{Eqn11} for bifurcation analysis.
+In fact, using the system \eqref{Eqn8} shows that $m$ does not play any roles on the bifurcation analysis.
+However, in order to keep our simulation results consistent with those given in \cite{LiZhouWuMa2007} and \cite{ZengYu2021}, our simulations presented in this paper are still based on system \eqref{Eqn8}, and all the notations introduced later for system \eqref{Eqn11} can be easily extended to system \eqref{Eqn8} with the transformation \eqref{Eqn10}.

-It should be pointed out that most epidemic models have well-posedness property, that is, solutions of such a model remain positive if the initial points are taken positive, and are bounded.
-However, for the system \eqref{Eqn8}, the first quadrant in the $X$-$Y$ plane is not invariant.
-Trajectories starting from the initial points in the first quadrant may pass through the $X$-axis to enter the fourth quadrant and then return to the first quadrant.
-Since the $Y$-axis is invariant, any trajectories starting from the initial points in the first or fourth quadrant will stay in these two quadrants and eventually enter the first quadrant.
-In other words, if restricted to the region: $\{(X,Y) \! \mid \!
-X \! \geqslant \!
+It should be pointed out that most epidemic models have the well-posedness property, that is, solutions of such a model remain positive if the initial points take positive values, and are bounded.
+However, for the system \eqref{Eqn11} (or the system \eqref{Eqn8}), the first quadrant in the $x$-$y$ plane is not invariant.
+Trajectories starting from the initial points in the first quadrant may pass through the $x$-axis to enter the fourth quadrant and then return to the first quadrant.
+Since the $y$-axis is invariant, any trajectories starting from the initial points in the first or fourth quadrant will either remain in or eventually enter the first quadrant.
+In other words, if restricted to the region: $\{(x,y) \! \mid \! x \! \geqslant \!
 0 \}$, the well-posedness property on the solutions of \eqref{Eqn8} is well defined.
-Although this model is not perfect, we do not intend to improve this model since the aim of this paper is to use this model to show a solution procedure for studying higher-codimension Hopf and B-T bifurcations.
-As discussed in \cite{LiZhouWuMa2007}, we may focus on the domain of interest for the model \eqref{Eqn8}, defined by
+Although this model is not perfect, we do not intend to improve it since the aim of this paper is to use this model to demonstrate a solution procedure for studying higher-codimension Hopf and B-T bifurcations.
+As discussed in \cite{LiZhouWuMa2007}, we may focus on the domain of interest for the model, defined by

 Note that $\Omega$ does not serve as a trapping region for the dynamical solutions in the first quadrant.